Leadership & University Administration

-NYU’s leadership team is dedicated to fulfilling the University’s educational mission and research enterprise, to advancing a vision for the University’s future, and to sustain its tradition of academic excellence.
+NYU’s leadership team is dedicated to fulfilling the University’s educational mission and research enterprise, to advancing a vision for the University’s future, and to sustaining its tradition of academic excellence.

-The six major divisions and their subsequent administrative units can be found in the organizational chart under the leadership of the Office of the President.
+The major divisions and their subsequent administrative units can be found in the organizational chart under the leadership of the Office of the President.